Friendly Tire Change In Kitchener-Waterloo

 Winter and summer tires are specially designed for their specific weather conditions.
 If you keep you winter tires on all year long, they will wear out faster and actually end up costing you more money in the long run to replace them.
 They are also noisier and often give off an annoying whirring sound.
 Winter tires are also not as effective as summer tires in the rain.

 The tread on summer tires is usually made of large tread blocks with high lateral stiffness.
 They also have wide circumferential grooves which help to expel water.
 The rubber used to make summer tires is designed to perform best in warm weather.
 Summer tires are firmer than winter tires and they get stickier at higher temperatures.
 They also have more grip in the rain than winter tires.
-It is a good idea to put on your summer tires as soon as they winter weather is over - in Ontario that usually is in April or May.
+It is a good idea to put on your summer tires as soon as they winter weather is over - in Ontario that is usually in April or May.

 Winter tires are made from a flexible compound that grips better at lower temperatures.
 Their tread features a pattern that is specially designed to grip into the snow.
 They also will have a network of hair-thin cuts, which are referred to as "sipes."
 These sipes crisscross the tread blocks forming multiple edges that give the tire extra grip.
 Winter tires are much squishier and their tread is less stable than the tread found on summer tires.
-Most people will change over to their winter tires in Ontario in October or November.
+Most people in Ontario will change over to their winter tires in October or November.

 The following video will explain the difference between winter and summer tires.

 All-season tires are designed to offer you the benefits of summer and winter tires in one convenient tire.
 However, according to Driving Change Automotive Group Blog, most automotive experts agree that all-season tires are really only effective in spring, summer, and fall.
 This is mainly because they begin to harden and lose their grip once the temperature falls below 10 degrees Celsius.
-This means that they are not the best or safest choice for our Canadian winter.
+This means that they are not the best or safest choice for our Canadian winters.

 Are Winter Tires Necessary?